soyart/gfc/README.md

 gfc is my first programming project, written the first day I learned Go.
 I intend to learn Go from its development, so expect some bad code.

 gfc is a minimal encryption CLI tool designed to be versatile and easy to use.
-This package provides an executable (`cmd/gfc`), and a library (`pkg/gfc`) providing high-level wrapper for AES256-GCM, AES256-CTR, and RSA256-OEAP.
+This package provides an executable (`cmd/gfc`), and a library (`pkg/gfc`) providing high-level wrapper for AES256-GCM, AES256-CTR, RSA256-OEAP, ChaCha20-Poly1305, XChaCha20-Poly1305.

 gfc can encrypt any files which the user has read access to (except for RSA, which can only encrypt a small messages), as well as stdin.
 ## Features

 - AES256-GCM and AES256-CTR encryption

-- XChaCha20-Poly1305 encryption
+- XChaCha20-Poly1305, and ChaCha20-Poly1305 encryption

 - RSA-OEAP SHA512 encryption

-- PBKDF2 passphrase hash derivation for symmestric cryptography
+- PBKDF2 passphrase hash derivation for symmetric cryptography

 - ZSTD compression